Lord Alfred Douglas: 1895 trials

 Douglas's September 1892 poem "Two Loves" (published in the Oxford magazine The Chameleon in December 1894) was used against Wilde at the latter's trial.
-It ends with the famous line that calls homosexuality the love that dare not speak its name, which is often attributed wrongly to Wilde.
+It ends with the famous line that refers to male homosexuality as the love that dare not speak its name, which is often attributed wrongly to Wilde.
 Wilde gave an eloquent but counter-productive explanation of the nature of this love on the witness stand.
 The trial resulted in a hung jury.

 In 1895, when Wilde was released on bail during his trials, Douglas's cousin Sholto Johnstone Douglas stood surety for £500 of the bail money.
 The prosecutor opted to retry the case.
 Wilde was convicted on 25 May 1895 and sentenced to two years' hard labour, first at Pentonville, then Wandsworth, then famously in Reading Gaol.
 Douglas was forced into exile in Europe.

-While in prison, Wilde wrote Douglas a long and critical letter entitled De Profundis, describing exactly how he felt about him.
-Wilde was not permitted to send it, but it may or may not have been sent to him after Wilde's release: it was given to Robbie Ross with instructions to make a copy and send the original to Lord Alfred Douglas.
-Lord Alfred Douglas later said that he received only a letter from Ross with a few choice quotations and did not know there was a letter until reference was made to it in a biography of Wilde's on which Ross had consulted.
-After Wilde's release on 19 May 1897, the two reunited in August at Rouen, but stayed together only a few months due to personal differences and various pressures on them.
+While in prison, Wilde wrote Douglas a long and critical letter titled De Profundis, describing how he felt about him.
+Wilde was not permitted to send it but it might have been sent to him after Wilde's release.
+It was given to Robbie Ross with instructions to make a copy and send the original to Lord Alfred Douglas.
+Lord Alfred Douglas later said that he received only a letter from Ross with a few choice quotations and did not know there was a letter until reference was made to it in a biography of Wilde on which Ross had consulted.
+After Wilde's release on 19 May 1897, the two reunited in August at Rouen but stayed together only a few months due to personal differences and various pressures on them.

 Naples and Paris

 The meeting in Rouen was disapproved of by the friends and families of both men.
 During the later part of 1897, Wilde and Douglas lived together in Naples, but they separated due to financial pressures and for other personal reasons.
 Wilde spent the rest of his life mainly in Paris; Douglas returned to Britain in late 1898.
 The cohabitation period in Naples later became controversial.
 Wilde claimed Douglas had offered a home, but had no funds or ideas.
 When Douglas eventually gained funds from his late father's estate, he refused to grant Wilde a permanent allowance, although he gave him occasional sums.
 Wilde was still bankrupt when he died in 1900.
 Douglas served as chief mourner, but there was reportedly a graveside altercation between him and Robbie Ross that developed into a feud and foreshadowed the later litigation between the two former lovers of Wilde.